boytchev/suica/docs/user-guide-drawings.md

 arc( 10, 0, 5, 0, 180, false);
 ```

-The coordinate system of a drawing has origin (0,0) at the bottom left side of
-the canvas.
-The X axis extends to the right, Y extends to the top.

 <img src="images/drawing-arc.png">

 [<kbd><img src="../examples/snapshots/drawing-arc.jpg" width="300"></kbd>](../examples/drawing-arc.html)

-In HTML the direction of drawing is set by attributes `cw` or `ccw` which values
+In HTML the direction of drawing is set by attribute `cw` or its antagonistic
-are either *true* or *false*.
-If the attributes have no values, they are assumed
+attribute `ccw`.
+Their values are either *true* or *false*.
+If any of the
-to be *true*.
-The following commanda are equivalent:
+attributes is present, but has no value, it is assumed to be *true*.
+The
+following commands are equivalent:

 ```html
 HTML: